-After blatantly ignoring the first 6 years of the AIDS epidemic which helped push many gay men to their graves finally in 1986, SIX YEARS AFTER the plague began Ronald Reagan finally requested $85 million for AIDS research.
-Congress horrified at the low number bumped that figure up to $244 million only to have Reagan then unsuccessfully try to rescind $50 million of that figure.
+After ignoring the first 6 years of the AIDS epidemic which helped push many gay men to their graves.
+In 1986, SIX YEARS AFTER the plague began Ronald Reagan finally requested $85 million for AIDS research.
+Congress horrified at such a low number bumped that figure up to $244 million only to have Reagan then unsuccessfully try to rescind $50 million of that figure.
 After months if fighting Reagan ultimately agreed to Congress’ figure.

 In 1987, during the height of the epidemic Reagan once again proposed cutting the research budget for AIDS down to $214 million.
 Congress again responded dramatically against Reagan by raising it to about $400 million.